 The constraint is satisfied to the requisite accuracy.

-You can run the same optimization from the command line, as follows.
+You can run the same optimization from the command line.

-Create an options structure to choose iterative display
+Create options that choose iterative display and the

 options = optimoptions(@fmincon,...
 'Display','iter','Algorithm','interior-point');

 x of the minimizer and the value

 fval attained by the objective

 The six sets of empty brackets represent optional constraints that

 are not being used in this example.
 See the

 MATLAB outputs a table of iterations and the results of the optimization.